Does Sunscreen Prevent Tanning?

 What Happens to Your Skin When You Tan

+Still want a tan?
+Here’s the thing: any amount of tan is technically considered sun damage.
 According to the Skin Cancer Foundation, tanning is caused by exposure to UV radiation from the sun that causes genetic damage to cells on the outermost layer of your skin.
-As a result of this exposure, your skin produces more melanin to prevent further injury, thus resulting in a tan.
+The damage is a red flag for your skin, so it produces more melanin to prevent further injury, resulting in a tan.

-Basically, a tan is really just your skin trying to protect itself from sun damage.
-So you can see why getting any sort of tan isn’t good for your skin.
-There really is no such thing as a healthy tan.
+That’s what a tan is: your skin trying to protect itself from sun damage.
+It’s clear that any sort of tan isn’t good for your skin.
+There is no such thing as a healthy tan.

 Tanning bed use and melanoma fact from the American Academy of Dermatology